-The Appellants are the owner and tenants of a single-family home located at 15 Oakdale Street in the Elmhurst neighborhood (the "Oakdale House").
+The Plaintiffs in this action are the owner and current tenants of a single-family home located at 15 Oakdale Street in the Elmhurst neighborhood (the "Oakdale House").
 The Oakdale House is located in the neighborhood that was primarily targeted by the Student Housing Ordinance because of the relatively large number of homes that are rented to college students.
-Decision, Appendix Tab 2, p.
-3. Importantly, however, the neighborhood is not limited to only single family homes.
+Importantly, however, the neighborhood is not limited to only single family homes.
 The zoning in this area was only recently changed to R-1A and R-1.
 Many of the homes in the area near and around the Oakdale House are two-family homes that have been "grandfathered" into an R-1 zone.
 Affidavit of Robert A. D'Amico II ("D'Amico Affidavit"), ¶18.
-(The D'Amico Affidavit, which was submitted to the Superior Court in support of Appellants' Motion for Summary Judgment, is included in the Appendix at Tab 4).
-As noted in the D'Amico Affidavit, of the 103 homes on Oakdale Street and nearby Huxley Avenue, Vincent Street and Tyndall Avenue, 39 are two or three-family homes unaffected by the Student Housing Ordinance.
+The D'Amico Affidavit is attached here to as Exhibit 1.
+Of the 103 homes on Oakdale Street and nearby Huxley Avenue, Vincent Street and Tyndall Avenue, 39 are two or three-family homes unaffected by the Student Housing Ordinance.
 These streets are all zoned R-1.
 This is important because even if the Student Housing Ordinance is strictly enforced on these streets, nearly forty percent of the houses are multi-family units, most of which are rented to large groups of college students, and which are not impacted by the Ordinance.
-Decision, Appendix Tab 2, p.
-18. In the experience of Mr. D'Amico, one of the members of FHC, the vast majority of complaints, parties, problems and Public Nuisance Warnings against student tenants in the Elmhurst neighborhood relate to multi-family homes.
-D'Amico Affidavit, Appendix Tab 4, ¶11.
+In the experience of Robert A. D'Amico, II

+("Mr. D'Amico"), one of the members of FHC, the vast majority of complaints, parties, problems and Public Nuisance Warnings against student tenants in the Elmhurst neighborhood relate to multi-family homes.
+D'Amico Affidavit, ¶11.